 Running your dryer uses wasteful electricity and fabric softener that you don’t need to use when you line dry your clothes.
 After you’ve line dried for a while, you become acutely aware of just how much waste your dryer is wasting when you run it.

-This awareness often transfers to other areas of your life and budget which causes you to save even more money along the way.
+This awareness often transfers to other areas of your life and budget (Six Dollar Family) which causes you to save even more money along the way.